dev5680/DRTFinalProject/README.md

 IST718 Final Project for D &amp; R &amp; T
 # Storyboard
 ## In Progress
-- [ ] Create Our Yelp Reviews csv from review.json
+- [ ] Create Our Yelp User csv from review.json
 ## ToDo
+- [ ] Create Our Yelp Photo csv from photo.json
+- [ ] Create Our Yelp Checkin csv from checkin.json
-- [ ] Create Our Yelp User csv from user.json
+- [ ] Create Our Yelp Tips csv from tips.json
 ## Complete
 - [x] Create Our Yelp Business csv from business.json
+- [x] Create Our Yelp Reviews csv from review.json and OurYelpBusiness.csv
+- [x] Create Our DBH Restaurants csv source files download from DBH